top of page

 1. Visit Gstaad in the winter.
 There are plenty of summer activities there, but it's primarily a winter-holiday destination.
 Check weather conditions in advance, but the best time to visit is generally between December to May (February being the coldest).

 2. Book a mountain-side hotel to enjoy your surroundings.
-Hotels along the Promenade are cheaper, but totally ignore the beautiful scenery you came for.
+Hotels along the Promenade are cheaper, but they do miss out on Gstaad's beautiful scenery.

-3. Plan the length of your stay according to the activities you would like to do.
+3. Plan the length of your stay according to the activities you have in mind.
 If you're not out and about, there's almost nothing else to do around town and it can quickly get boring.

 4. Always check the weather!
 Most winter/ski resorts strictly depend on climate conditions, and Gstaad is no exception.
 Despite unforeseeable circumstances, a general idea of what to expect will help you plan a better visit.